yasinhajilou/Dileit/README.md

 **7-Reporter**

-It has always been good to track your progress!
+it has always been good to track your progress!
 <p float="left">
  <img src="images/reporter.png" width="280" height="560">
 </p>